jsightapi/online-editor-frontend/tests/manual-tests/common-ui-tests.md

 2. Scroll up or down and come back.
 3. Check that schema section is in the same state as it was before scroll.

+### Details card

+1. Check that you can close details card using either cross-mark near the top right corner of card or with the cross-mark at the top right corner of rendered document panel.
+2. Check that these two cross-marks (see above) do not interfere each other when scrolling document up and down.

 ## Examples

 1. Check links in each example.